 In previous posts we have dealt with scenarios where companies have submitted a deficient or defective losing bid and with scenarios where they submitted a good bid and were hoping to be successful.
-In this posting, we will outline three options for companies seeking to take specific action following a contract award process.
-We will deal with three scenarios that have varying degrees of formality and outline the pros and cons of each.
+In this bid management posting, we will outline three options for companies seeking to take specific action following a contract award as part of the comany’s bid management processes.
+We will cover three scenarios for dealing with a losing bid that have varying degrees of formality and outline the pros and cons of each.

-This is the most common approach used in Ireland.
+This is the most common approach used in Ireland for dealing with a losing bid, as used by companies who are serious about improving their bid management processes.
 There is a real fear (based on genuine grounds) of being blacklisted as a supplier if a company is too forthright in contesting a decision.
 Companies that are very dissatisfied with a decision can seek to express the reasons for their dissatisfaction to the company.
 They can also ask what they could have done to assuage the contracting authority that they could do at least as good a job as the company awarded the contract.
 Sometimes, this can provide valuable lessons and insights that determined suppliers can use to improve their operations.

 Supplier relations endure peaks and troughs so where a company ensures its erstwhile customer knows it has improved its abilities in the areas they lost out on, it can position them to win next time out.